zendframework/zend-console/docs/book/mvc/routing.md

 # MVC Routing

-## Deprecated
-For MVC routing zend-console is dependent on [zend-mvc-console](https://docs.zendframework.com/zend-mvc-console/) which will not be maintained long term.
-We strongly urge developers to start migrating their MVC-based console tooling to use other libraries, such as [zf-console](https://github.com/zfcampus/zf-console) from [Zend Framework Campus](https://github.com/zfcampus).

 zend-mvc provides integration with zend-console, routing command line arguments to the appropriate action controller and action method that will handle the request.
 Actions can perform any number of tasks prior to returning a result to